mattrussell2/gradescope-autograder/README.md

 test_autograder -s testset/solution
 ```
 This script will create a temporary testing directory named `temp_testing_dir`, copy everything there, and run the tests.
 You can optionally remove this directory after tests are run with the `-d` option.

-To test against `sanity_check`, just use a random folder for the submission - it won't be used.

 ### Parallel Execution of Tests
 The `autograde` program supports parallel execution of tests with the `-j` option